ezioeg/rick-and-morty/README.md

-# RickAndMorty App
+## RickAndMorty App
-RickAndMorty App is a mobile application built with React Native CLI.
+Mobile application developed with React Native CLI.
 It allows users to explore characters and episodes from the Rick and Morty series using the Rick and Morty GraphQL API.

-## Features

-### Character List
+### Features
+- **Character List**

-- Paginated list of characters from the Rick and Morty universe.
+  Paginated list of characters with filters by name, species, and status.
-- Each item includes:
+  - Each item shows image, name, and species.
-  - Character image.
-  - Name.
-  - Species.
-- Filter options:
-  - **Name**: Alphabetical search by character name.
-  - **Species**: Filter by species with a reset option to show all.
-  - **Status**: Filter by status (Alive, Dead, Unknown), also with a reset option.

-### Character Detail

-- Displays detailed information about the selected character:
-  - Name
-  - Image
-  - Species
+  - Reset options available for filters.

-  - Gender
+- **Character Detail**
+  Displays full character information: name, image, species, gender, status, last known location, and episodes.

-  - Status
+- **Episode List**
-  - Last known location
-  - List of episodes where the character appears

-### Episode List

-- Scrollable list of episodes including:
+  Scrollable list of episodes including episode name and air date.
-  - Episode name
-  - Air date

-### Episode Detail

-- Displays detailed information about the selected episode:
-  - Name
-  - Air date
+- **Episode Detail**
-  - Episode code (e.g., S01E01)
-  - List of characters featured in the episode

-### Internationalization & Theming
+  Displays detailed episode info: name, air date, episode code, and character list.

-- **Internationalization**:
+- **Internationalization**
-  The app supports both **English** and **Spanish** languages.
-Users can dynamically switch languages using a language toggle button available in the UI.
+  Supports English and Spanish with a toggle button in the UI.

-- **Theming**:
-  The app includes **4 manually switchable themes**:
-  - `lightTheme`
-  - `darkTheme`
-  - `portalTheme`
-  - `multiverseTheme`
+- **Theming**
+  Includes four switchable themes: `light`, `dark`, `portal`, and `multiverse`.

 ## Technologies Used
 ### Core